joesingo/truthdiscovery/reports/possible_structure.md

     of such a network would need considering.

     * Maybe the stuff in Pasternack's thesis on 'groups' is relevant to this

+  * Results:
+    * Only considered one real-world algorithm, which is very simple as truth discovery algorithms go
+    * Did not formulate many results with the developed axioms.
+In particular it would be useful to consider the interplay between axioms, such as determining whether it is possible for an operator to satisfy *all* the stated axioms